tee-lab/power-law-ecology/README.md

 4. Code file name: Figure 3b (For Figure 3b)
 5. Code file name: Figure 3c (For Figure 3c)
 6. Code file name: Figure 4a.1 (For Figure 4a.1)
-7. Code file name: Figure 4a.2 (F
+7. Code file name: Figure 4a.2 (For Figure 4a.2)